kr-1662/Competitive-programming/README.md

 # Competitive-programming
-This repo contains code from leetcode, hackerrank, topcoder, codeforces, codewars, codechef, coderbyte
+This repo contains code for problems from leetcode, hackerrank, topcoder, codeforces, codewars, codechef, coderbyte